LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/interaction-basics.md

 ### Use variables and slots in interactions

-For information on this, see [here](conversation-builder-variables-slots-the-basics.html#referencing-variables-and-slots).
+For info on this, see [this section](conversation-builder-variables-slots-the-basics.html#referencing-variables-and-slots).

 ### Format text